Alphonse Desjardins (politician)

-Alphonse Desjardins, PC (/fr/; 6 May 1841 - 4 June 1912) was born in Terrebonne, Canada East, and was mayor of Montreal from 1893 to 1894 and later a Canadian cabinet minister.
+Alphonse Desjardins, PC (/fr/; 6 May 1841 - 4 June 1912) was a Canadian lawyer, journalist, businessman, and politician.
+Born in Terrebonne, Canada East, he was mayor of Montreal from 1893 to 1894 and later a Canadian Cabinet minister.
 He married Virginie Paré in 1864 and remarried Hortense Barsalou in 1880.

-He was a lawyer, journalist, businessman and politician.
 He owned a tile factory and participated in the founding of the Banque Jacques-Cartier, which later became part of the National Bank of Canada.
-He represented the riding of Hochelaga in the House of Commons for 18 years, serving as a cabinet minister and Minister of Militia and Defence for a few months at the end of the Mackenzie Bowell government and then the short-lived Tupper government in 1896.
+He represented the riding of Hochelaga in the House of Commons for 18 years, serving as a cabinet minister and Minister of Militia and Defence for a few months at the end of the Mackenzie Bowell government and then the short-lived Charles Tupper government in 1896.
 He was named a senator in 1892.
-He became mayor of Montreal from 1893-1894.
-For a time he held all three posts (member of the House of Commons, Senator, mayor) simultaneously.
+He became mayor of Montreal from 1893 to 1894.
+For a time he held three posts (member of the House of Commons, senator, mayor) simultaneously.

 In 1872, he was created a Knight of the Order of Pius IX in acknowledgment of his services to the Catholic Church.